 Tacy said the building was built before 1904.
 Besides serving as a restaurant, it was used as a Masonic Lodge, a doctor's office and a drug store.
 The upper floor was available for lodging, when it was used by the Masons.

 I asked when the building began serving meals.
-Tacy knew it was a restaurant in the 1960's, but she also recalled hearing the some kind of food was served in the forties... and there had been some kind of bar.
-I'm guessing JR could have filled us in!
+Tacy knew it was a restaurant in the 1960's, but she also recalled hearing that some kind of food was served in the forties... and there had been some kind of bar.
+We needed JR to fill us in!

 Tacy's husband arrived after a while.
 He was wearing a cowboy hat and shook hands graciously.
-It's nice that they have kept this sweet place going for so many years.
+It's nice that they've kept this sweet place going, for so many years.